Persian vocabulary: Arabic influence

 The Arab conquest of Iran lasted for two centuries, from the 7th to the 9th CE.
 During this period, Arabic words were imported into the Persian language, and a number of Persian words found their way into Arabic.
 Persian words of Arabic origin especially include Islamic terms.
 Arabic has had an influence on the Persian lexicon, but it has not affected the structure of the language.
 The morphological process used to obtain these lexical elements has not been imported into Persian and is not productive in the language.

 These Arabic words have been imported and lexicalized in Persian.
 So, for instance, the Arabic plural form for ketāb (كتاب) ["book"] is kotob (كتب) obtained by the root derivation system.
 In Persian, the plural for the lexical word ketâb is obtained by simply adding the Persian plural morpheme hā: ketāb+hā → ketābhā (كتابها).
 Also, any new Persian words can only be pluralized by the addition of this plural morpheme since the Arabic root system is not a productive process in Persian.
 In addition, since the plurals formed by the Arabic morphological system constitute only a small portion of the Persian vocabulary (about 5% in the Shiraz corpus), it is not necessary to include them in the morphology; they are instead listed in the dictionary as irregular forms.

-In fact, among Iranians there have been sporadic efforts as far back as the Safavid Empire to revive a purer version of Persian by diminishing the use of Arabic loanwords in their language.
+In fact, among Iranians there have been sporadic efforts as far back as the Safavid era (1501–1736) to revive a purer version of Persian by diminishing the use of Arabic loanwords in their language.
 Both Pahlavi Shahs supported such efforts in the 20th century by creating the academy of Persian Language and Literature.
-In 1934, Reza Shah ordered to rebuild tomb of Ferdowsi, who is regarded as the savior of Persian language, and set up a ceremony in Mashhad, celebrating a thousand years of Persian literature since the time of Ferdowsi, titled Ferdowsi Millenary Celebration (جشن هزاره فردوسی).
+In 1934, Reza Shah ordered the reconstruction of the tomb of Ferdowsi, who is regarded as the savior of the Persian language.
+A ceremony in Tehran and Mashhad was held to celebrate a thousand years of Persian literature since the time of Ferdowsi, titled the Ferdowsi millennial celebration (جشن هزاره فردوسی).

 Academy of Persian language and literature after the Iranian revolution continued its striving to protect the integrity of the Persian language.
 However, the attention of the academy has been turned towards the persistent infiltration of Persian, like many other languages, with English words, as a result of the globalization process.
 Since the 1980s, the academy constantly campaigns for the use of the Persian equivalents of these new English loanwords.
 It also has the task of linguistically deriving such words from existing Persian roots if no such equivalents exist, and actively promoting the adoption of these new coinages instead of their English equivalents in the daily lives of the Persian-speaking people in Iran, Afghanistan and Tajikistan.